Hyndmesly History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the bearers of the Hyndmesly family name are thought have lived in ancient Anglo-Saxon England.
 They were first found at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
-They are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
+Both place names are essentially are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Early Origins of the Hyndmesly family